Ash Wednesday

 Rose is an Advanced Lay Leader in the Diocese of San Jose, California, which means she has completed 7 years of formation along with the candidates for permanent diaconate.
 Rose currently leads the mental health ministry at her parish, serves on the diocesan committee for Catholic Campaign for Human Development, and the strategy team for Silicon Valley Sponsoring Committee (a group that’s growing a broad-based organization in the Bay Area).
 She is also a co-founder and leader of the Student & Alumni Network for the Graduate Program in Pastoral Ministries at Santa Clara University, board member of Bay Area Conference for Associates and Religious, Notre Dame High School in San Jose, and now Future Church.

-She is also a wife, mother to three, and an active long-time member of St. Simon Parish in Los Altos, California.
+She is also an immigrant from the Philippines, a wife, a mother to three, and an active long-time member of St. Simon Parish in Los Altos, California.
 In her spare time, she likes to play games, various sports, and be outdoors.

 MORE INFO/ CONNECT